- Who conducts the Comprehensive Public Training Program?

 Training Division Administrator

-Dana LeBherz is passionate about engaging and empowering employees, and has worked in the training and workforce development field for over eighteen years.
+Dana LeBherz is passionate about engaging and empowering employees, and has worked in the training and workforce development field for over 18 years.
 She got her start with the language and business skills training leader Berlitz, working and advancing with the company internationally.
 Since her return stateside, Dana has followed a desire for public service, working first with Jefferson Parish government and, since 2011, for the Louisiana State Civil Service.
 In her current role she manages an innovative and creative team of instructional design, training, and talent management professionals that seek to address workforce development issues using a variety of techniques including competency modelling, training, and workforce and succession planning.
 She holds Bachelor of Arts degrees in both English and German from the University of Maryland and a Master of Public Administration degree from the University of New Orleans.
 She recently earned her Certified Professional in Learning and Performance (CPLP) designation from the Association for Talent Development (ATD).

 Assistant Division Administrator